lw8192/Red-Team-Dev/Python/README.md

 # Python for Purple Teamers
+## Dev Enviroments
+Windows: use Visual Studio Code and install Pylance and Python (IntelliSense (Pylance) extensions.

 ## Useful Python Libraries for Red / Blue Teams
 Argparse: parse and use command line arguments.